smchughinfo/color/README.md

 ![example use](https://github.com/smchughinfo/color/blob/master/color.png)

-*Note - on some systems it grabs the wrong pixel color.
-I can't remember the exact error but you just have to multiply the x,y values where it looks for the pixel by some constant (maybe 2 ¯\_(ツ)_/¯)*
+Note - on some systems it grabs the wrong pixel color.
+I can't remember the exact error but you just have to multiply the x,y values where it looks for the pixel (Form1.cs > GetPixel()) by some constant (maybe 2 ¯\\_(ツ)_/¯)